SoumitroV/Design-and-Simulation-of-a-Gilbert-Cell-based-Mixer-on-CMOS-28nm-Technology/README.md

 Fig 6.
 Mixer simulation input and output waveforms
 </p>

-The simulation of mixer was perfomed using specifications as presented in [1].
+The simulation of mixer was performed using specifications as presented in [1].
 Fig 6. shows the mixer output waveform obtained by applying f_RF = 50MHz and f_LO = 450MHz.
 The resulting output signal has a frequency IF_1 = 400MHz and IF_2  = 500MHz.
 Note that the mixer provides almost unity gain or a conversion gain of 0.131dB precisely.

 <br/>
 <p align="center">